 To pass the CSPM Examination, candidates must achieve a scaled score of 700 points or greater out of a possible 1,000 points.
 Candidates will be provided their results at the testing center immediately following the exam.
 Individuals who pass will not receive detailed score information, only the fact that they passed.
 Unsuccessful candidates will receive diagnostic information about their results in order to help them focus future study.

 Passing candidates will be randomly selected and audited by SIA.
 If audited, candidates will be required to submit documentation of their eligibility prior to the issuance of the certificate.

-Candidates who pass the examination will be sent a certificate with a unique certification number issued by SIA within six weeks of passing the exam.
-The certification is valid for 3 years, subject to the payment of annual certification maintenance fees.
+Each candidate who passes the examination will be sent a certificate with a unique certification number issued by SIA within six weeks of passing the exam.
+The certification is valid for three years, subject to the payment of annual certification maintenance fees.

 Candidates who do not pass the exam may retake it within 12 months of the initial “authorization to test” notification.
 Candidates retaking the exam must pay the exam fee for each subsequent administration.